HL7/davinci-ecdx/input/pagecontent/index.md

 - Laboratory results
 - Clinical Assessments for Diagnoses
 - Vital Signs - for example Blood Pressure measurements
-- Narrative - such as clinical notes
+- Narrative - such as written or transcribed clinical notes

 ### Example Scenarios